abinit/abinit/doc/tutorial/rf1.md

 other frequencies are compared with experimental results, or other theoretical results.
 Indeed, in the present run, one obtains three degenerate modes, while there should be a (2+1) splitting.
-This can be seen in the paper  Ab initio calculation of phonon dispersions in semiconductors, by P. Giannozzi, S. de Gironcoli, P. Pavone and S. Baroni, Phys.
-Rev. B 43, 7231 (1991) , especially Fig. 2.
+This can be seen in the paper  Ab initio calculation of phonon dispersions in semiconductors [[cite:Giannozzi1991]] , especially Fig. 2.

 Actually, we have forgotten to take into account the coupling between atomic displacements and the homogeneous electric field, that exists in the case of